ecwpz91/ecwpz91.github.io/_posts/2017-05-17-Creating a File System.md

 # Notable

 * The Ext3 and Ext4 principle developer stated that BtrFS is the better direction because "it offers improvements in scalability, reliability, and ease of management."
-* In 2015, Btrfs was adopted as the default file system for SUSE Linux Enterprise Server 12.
 * VFAT is usefule for USB thumb drives and data exchanges with other computers.

 # Solution